Empowering early intervention in heart failure - improving outcomes, reducing readmissions.

 • Daily summaries and SNOMED-coded data are automatically uploaded to EMIS or SystmOne, with clear colour-coded responses showing patient status and a discharge summary generated when monitoring ends.

-Delayed recognition of deterioration –frequent monitoring enables earlier intervention.
+Delayed recognition of deterioration – with frequent monitoring, the service aims to enable earlier intervention.

-Fragmented care – bridges the gap between acute and community settings.
+Fragmented care – the service aims to bridge the gap between acute and community settings.

-Revolving-door admissions – supports early detection to reduce 30-day re-admissions.
+Revolving-door admissions – the service aims to support early detection to help reduce 30-day re-admissions.

-Workforce strain – reduces travel and admin time for heart failure nurses.
+Workforce strain – the service aims to reduce travel and administration time for heart failure nurses.

-Bed capacity pressure – enables early discharge and home recovery.
+Bed capacity pressure – the service aims to enable early discharge and home recovery.

-Rising complexity – helps prioritise and manage complex caseloads more effectively.
+Rising complexity – the service aims to help prioritise and manage complex caseloads more effectively.

 If you want to know more about our heart failure pathway, leave your details and we'll be in touch